Victorian councils receive funding of $6.1 billion annually to provide more than 100 different services to the communities they represent.

 Council services include:

-- environment services such as greenhouse gas mitigation, and natural resource and coastal management
+- environment services such as greenhouse gas mitigation, waste management, and natural resource and coastal management

-- health services such as public health and food regulations
+- health services such as aged care programs, disability support and food regulations

-- emergency management services such as response and recovery
+- emergency management services such as disaster response and recovery

-- transport and infrastructure services such as roads, footpaths and cycle paths
+- transport and infrastructure services such as roads, footpaths, traffic management, telecommunications and leisure facilities

-- planning and building services such as land use planning, economic development and environmental conservation
+- planning and building services such as land use regulation, economic development and environmental conservation

-- social and community services such as disability support, early childhood services, housing and public libraries.
+- social and community services such as early childhood services, housing, libraries and employment.